Can Karaoke Machines Play Normal cds?

 Karaoke machines use CDs with even closer than normal spacing and almost no gaps between songs, so they can cram in just about every song ever written with lyrics.

-They produce a lower-quality audio signal than normal CD players because they leave out most of the sound waves that regular CD players would receive from tracks with regular spaced digital information.
+They produce a lower-quality audio signal than normal CD players because they leave out most of the sound waves that regular CD players would receive from tracks with regular-spaced digital information.

 So even though the karaoke machine’s player has a fine laser and optics capable of reading data encoded on 8 to 12 times as many bits per second as your home unit, it is still missing plenty of data due to skipped or omitted digital information.
 What you hear coming out might not be what was recorded in the studio (and definitely isn’t what’s on the label).
 Some things you can tell right away, like when hip-hop samples are omitted in the sampled ‘vocal’ track.
-But sometimes it takes really good headphones or speakers to hear music without drum, bass line and guitar in one song, or vocals in another.
+But sometimes it takes really good headphones or speakers to hear music without a drum, bass line, and guitar in one song, or vocals in another.

-How to get the best sound quality ?
+How to get the best sound quality?

 To get great quality audio you should use an advanced CD player.
-The cheaper ones (free with car stereos) or boom boxes may work but skip around more since they do not always “land” on the groove like more expensive players do causing them to pick up extra noise or lag the normal signal.
+The cheaper ones (free with car stereos) or boom boxes may work but skip around more since they do not always “land” on the groove like more expensive players do cause them to pick up extra noise or lag the normal signal.

 The best CD players will have a fine laser and optics capable of reading data encoded at 8 to 12 times as many bits per second as your home unit, but it’s still missing plenty of information due to skipped or omitted digital information.
 What you hear coming out might not be what was recorded in the studio (and definitely isn’t what’s on the label).
-Some things you can tell right away, like when hip-hop samples are omitted in the sampled ‘vocal’ track, but sometimes it takes really good headphones/speakers to hear music without drum, bass line and guitar in one song , or vocals in another.
+Some things you can tell right away, like when hip-hop samples are omitted in the sampled ‘vocal’ track, but sometimes it takes really good headphones/speakers to hear music without drum, bass line, and guitar in one song, or vocals in another.

 So even if a karaoke machine has a fine laser and optics capable of reading data encoded on 8 to 12 times as many bits per second as your home unit, it is still missing plenty of information due to skipped or omitted digital information.